-JRN 611 Converged Media Writing and Editing (3) This course examines the principles, aesthetics and practices of television and online news and feature story writing and copy-editing from the perspectives of reporter, writer and copy editor.
+JRN 611 Converged Media Writing & Editing (3) Examines the principles, aesthetics and practices of television and online news and feature story writing and copy-editing from the perspectives of reporter, writer and copy editor.
 Students will study the theory, principles and practices of effectively communicating in a converged media environment, with special emphasis on the art of compelling broadcast writing and storytelling in hard news and feature formats.
-The course will also address editorial issues related to Internet news, research, advanced copy-editing concepts across media platforms and applied ethics in newsgathering as they relate to the news writing process.
-A 45-hour lab experience in broadcast and website media is also included in the course.
+Addresses editorial issues related to Internet news, research, advanced copy-editing concepts across media platforms and applied ethics in newsgathering as they relate to the news writing process.
+A 45-hour lab experience in broadcast and website media is required.

-JRN 612 Advanced Writing and Reporting (3) This course examines the gathering and reporting process for the advanced student in journalism, with special attention paid to investigative journalism, Internet research and the in-depth reporting process.
+JRN 612 Advanced Writing & Reporting (3) Examines the gathering and reporting process for the advanced student in journalism, with special attention paid to investigative journalism, Internet research and the in-depth reporting process.

-JRN 613 Feature Writing for Publications (3) This course is designed to acquaint the student with the varieties of feature articles used by both secular and Christian magazines and newspapers and to help develop skills in producing these articles.
+JRN 613 Feature Writing for Publications (3) Acquaints the student with the varieties of feature articles used by both secular and Christian magazines and newspapers and to help develop skills in producing these articles.
 Students will write feature stories and research scholarly articles on the topics covered during the course.
-A 45-hour lab experience in magazine and newspaper media is also included in this course.
+A 45-hour lab experience in magazine and newspaper media is required.

-JRN 615 Editorials, Columns and Essays (2) This course acquaints students with the area of personal journalism, i.e., those forms of journalism that serve as forums for the expression of opinion and personal views.
+JRN 615 Editorials, Columns & Essays (2) Acquaints students with the area of personal journalism, i.e., those forms of journalism that serve as forums for the expression of opinion and personal views.
 The course will examine the style and tone of editorials, columns and essays, giving special attention to some of the nation's leading journalists and publications.
-The course is intended to help the student marshal ideas and write compelling pieces for publication.
+Designed to help the student marshal ideas and write compelling pieces for publication.

-JRN 630 Broadcast News Program Producing (3) This course presents a study of the editorial, managerial, aesthetic and production aspects of producing live or live-to-tape broadcast news in-studio programs.
+JRN 630 Broadcast News Program Producing (3) Study of the editorial, managerial, aesthetic and production aspects of producing live or live-to-tape broadcast news in-studio programs.
 Through classroom study and practical studio experiences, students will study and engage in a variety of formats, from varied daily hard news program to the news/talk program.
 Prerequisite: JRN 611.

-JRN 633 Broadcast News Field Reporting and Producing (4) This course provides an exploration of the editorial issues, aesthetics, principles and professional standards and practices of broadcast news field producing and reporting.
+JRN 633 Broadcast News Field Reporting & Producing (4) Exploration of the editorial issues, aesthetics, principles and professional standards and practices of broadcast news field producing and reporting.
 Students will apply journalistic principles studied in the classroom during field and project exercises.
 Prerequisite: JRN 611

-JRN 634 Journalism as Literature (3) This course is a comprehensive study of engaging works of journalism that deserve to be classified as literature because they contain all of the same elements (plot, theme, characterization, setting, tension and narrative techniques) found in the genres of fiction and drama.
-The course will examine literary criticism from Aristotle to the present to establish a list of criteria for evaluating journalistic prose as literature.
+JRN 634 Journalism as Literature (3) Comprehensive study of engaging works of journalism that deserve to be classified as literature because they contain all of the same elements (plot, theme, characterization, setting, tension and narrative techniques) found in the genres of fiction and drama.
+Examination of literary criticism from Aristotle to the present to establish a list of criteria for evaluating journalistic prose as literature.
 Stories by journalists during the past two centuries will be examine, including Dickens, Twain, Crane, Churchill, London, Steinbeck, Orwell, Dos Passos, Parker, Hemingway, Pyle, Mailer, Vidal, Bragg, Moehringer and other Pulitzer Prize laureates.
-This course will be taught the same term as JRN 633: Broadcast News Field Reporting and Producing; this course is required for distance students and is taught only on-line.
+Required for distance students and is taught only on-line.
 It may be an elective for on-campus students.

-JRN 640 Web Design and Publishing (3) This course is a study of the theory and practice of working on the Internet, including accessing the Internet, research, creation of websites, as well as linking or promoting the site online.
+JRN 640 Web Design & Publishing (3) Study of the theory and practice of working on the Internet, including accessing the Internet, research, creation of websites, as well as linking or promoting the site online.
 Students will prepare homepages by using FrontPage 2000 and Paint Shop Pro 6.